imixs/imixs-workflow/src/site/markdown/engine/setupservice.md

 ## Workflow Instance Status

-With the method 'getModelCount()' a client can check the status of the worklfow instance.
+With the method 'getModelCount()' a client can check the status of the workflow instance.
 The method returns the number of available workflow models.